ZhengShenghan/shzheng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shenghan Zheng is a first-year PhD student in [Department of Computer Science and Engineering](https://www1.cs.ucr.edu/) of [University of California, Riverside](https://www.ucr.edu/) with focus in computer security.
+Shenghan Zheng is a MS student in [Department of Computer Science and Engineering](https://www1.cs.ucr.edu/) of [University of California, Riverside](https://www.ucr.edu/) with focus in computer security.
 His research interests include network security, system security, software engineering and verification.
 He recently has a huge passion for using LLM to aid security&privacy problems and LLM itself.
-He is now a member of UCR Security Lab.
+He was a member of UCR Security Lab.
 Previously, he is a member of DSP Lab in University of California, Irvine.
 Before that, he was an exchange student in [Department of Electrical Engineering&Computer Sciences](https://eecs.berkeley.edu/) of [University of California, Berkeley](https://www.berkeley.edu/).
 He received his BE degree in [Computer Science and Technology](https://sist.shanghaitech.edu.cn/) from [ShanghaiTech University](https://www.shanghaitech.edu.cn/) in 2023.
 {style="text-align: justify;"}